LACMTA/archive-metro_gtfs/README.md

 See the http://developer.metro.net/the-basics/policies/terms-and-conditions/ page for terms and conditions.

-## DEC12 GT Standalone
+## OCT2015 DODGER PLAYOFFS/POSTSEASON

 This is the complete Bus & Rail GT Feed.

-It HAS been Validated.

-Note that the structure (especially of the calendar) for Rail will be a little different than you are used to (in that there will be a lot of date-specific service, rather than date-ranges).

-This represents our first rail export directly from HASTUS.

-I will push the combined JUN12 – DEC12 Combination Feed out to you by Friday (and hopefully before that).
-Since THAT is the first feed Google Needs, I did NOT push the DEC12 Standalone out to the Dev Site, since I’d like as few possibilities for constructive dissonance as possible.
+Dodger Stadium Express Service for the (at this point still possible) post season games of Oct 15th – 25th.

+## notes
+These files are lightly prepared before being submitted to our git repository.

+ 	# remove Windows cruft
+ 	dos2unix *.txt

+ 	# add newlines
+ 	sed -i '' -e '$a\' *.txt